GPUOpen-Tools/radeon_memory_visualizer/documentation/source/heap_overview.rst

 The 'total size' bar shows the total amount of physical memory in the heap.

 The 'used' bar shows how much memory the application is using in dark gray.
-The lighter gray to the right indicates the total amound of memory used by all processes in the system.
+The lighter gray to the right indicates the total amount of memory used by all processes in the system.

 The middle column shows a series of statistics for the heap memory type, such